 Periodontal disease affects not only the health of the gums and mouth overall but can also affect the appearance of the gums and teeth, making them more unattractive.
 Gum treatments in Coral Springs help to improve oral health and can also be used to improve the appearance of a smile.

 - Gum Grafts: Periodontal disease often causes gum recession, which can result in a “toothy” smile.
 A gum graft places a thin piece of tissue (taken from another area of the body or from a donor) onto the areas of recession.

 - Pocket Reduction Surgery: Another potential effect of periodontal disease is brown gums and ridge indentations.
 Pocket reduction surgery is a method of cleaning out the root surfaces of the teeth to restore health to the gums and improve their appearance.

 - Crown Lengthening: While gum recession causes a “toothy” smile, where the tooth looks too long, other patients may have a “gummy” smile, where it

 appears that not enough of their tooth surface is exposed.
 A crown lengthening procedure, also known as a gum lift, removes excess gum tissue and reshapes the gums to expose more of the natural tooth length and produce a more attractive smile.

 Common Jawbone Treatments

-- Bone grafts: Bone grafts can be used to build up the jawbone in preparation of placing dental implants, to help elevate the sinus floor, or to fill craters or deformities in the jawbone.
+- Bone Grafts: Bone grafts can be used to build up the jawbone in preparation for placing dental implants, to help elevate the sinus floor, or to fill craters or deformities in the jawbone.